Manual Lenses on the Sony a7/a7II/a7III

-I use focus peaking if I shoot quickly moving subjects were the image won’t be super sharp anyway but in general I think focus peaking is quite over hyped, it can be useful but most often it is not.
+I use focus peaking if I shoot quickly moving subjects were the image won’t be super sharp anyway but in general I think focus peaking is quite over hyped.
+It can be useful but most often it is not.

 If you want to focus fast and precise you can take advantage of a technical shortcoming of the electronic viewfinder (EVF).
 The camera does not use all the sensor information to generate the live-view image but it skips lines which results in the moiré-effect which we can use to our advantage.

 This method is more sensitive than the focus peaking and much less distracting.With this technique I usually get critically sharp images without using the focus magnifier button.

-Manual Focusing – Conclusion
+Manual Focus – Conclusion

 Which are some good lenses to get started?

 My advice would be to stick to just a few lenses in the beginning but if you need some inspiration for other lenses check out our guides: